GreptimeTeam/docs/Developer_Guide/datanode/data_persisitence_indexing.md

 Besides Parquet's built-in statistics, we are working on supporting a separate index file that can utilize some time-series specific indexing techniques to improve scan performance.

-## Unified data access layer: OpenDAL
+## Unified Data Access Layer: OpenDAL

 GreptimeDB uses [OpenDAL][2] to provide a unified data access layer, thus the storage engine does not need to interact with different storage APIs, thus data can be migrated to cloud-based storage like AWS S3 seamlessly.